 Here are the ingredients that you'll need to make this absolutely delicious rhubarb ice cream.

 - Granulated Sugar.
-The sugar sweetens both the rhubarb jam and the ice cream base
+The sugar sweetens both the rhubarb jam and the ice cream base.
+But it plays an even more important role.
+It lowers the freezing point of the ice cream so it doesn't become rock hard and icy.

 - Heavy Cream.
 The high-fat content in heavy cream coats ice crystals, preventing them from enlarging which leads to the creamy texture we associate with ice cream.